 Privatisation is the process of moving economic resources from the public sector to the private sector.
 Publicly owned transportation resources, natural resources, hospitals, etc., may be sold to private individuals or to privately owned corporations.
-Recent resurgence of interest in classical liberalism (see also neo-liberalism) has led to pressure to privatize government owned resources and services.
-Privatization is the process of transferring ownership of a business, public service or property from the public sector to the private sector or to private non-profit organizations.
-Privatization can also mean government out-sourcing of services to private firms, functions like revenue collection and prison management.
+Recent resurgence of interest in classical liberalism, and also neo-liberalism has led to pressure to privatize government owned resources and services.

 Asset sale privatization.
 That

 is, privatization through sale of entire organization (or part of it) to a strategic